celo-org/social-connect/packages/phone-number-privacy/signer/README.md

 #### Running locally or without docker

 To run without docker, or for development, start by git cloning the celo-monorepo.
-Next, run `yarn` from the monorepo root to install dependencies.
+Next, run `pnpm` from the monorepo root to install dependencies.

-Then start the service: `yarn start`
+Then start the service: `pnpm start`

 #### Running in docker